 2. The dumplings

-Chop up the aforementioned aromatic vegetables including onion, celery and carrot.
+Next, chop up aromatic vegetables including onion, celery and carrot.

 Place the chicken and veggies into the largest stock or soup pot you’ve got, and pour in enough water to completely cover the chicken.